 The Oracle Exadata Database Machine is engineered to deliver dramatically better performance, cost-effectiveness, and availability for Oracle databases.
-Exadata features a modern cloud-enabled architecture with scale-out high-performance database servers, scale-out intelligent storage servers with state-of-the-art PCIe flash, leading-edge storage cache using persistent memory, and cloud-scale RDMA over Converged Ethernet (RoCE) internal fabric that connects all servers and storage.
-Unique algorithms and protocols in Exadata implement database intelligence in storage, compute, and networking to deliver higher performance and capacity at lower costs than other platforms, for all types of modern database workloads, including Online Transaction Processing (OLTP), Data Warehousing (DW), In-Memory Analytics, Internet of Things (IoT), financial, gaming and compliance data management, as well as efficient consolidation of mixed workloads.
+Exadata features a modern cloud-enabled architecture with scale-out high-performance database servers, scale-out intelligent storage servers with state-of-the-art NVMe flash, leading-edge storage cache using Exadata Remote Direct Memory Access (RDMA) memory (XRMEM), and cloud-scale RDMA over Converged Ethernet (RoCE) internal fabric that connects all servers and storage.
+Unique algorithms and protocols in Exadata implement database intelligence in storage, compute, and networking to deliver higher performance and capacity at lower costs than other platforms, for all types of modern database workloads, including AI, Analytics, and OLTP, as well as efficient consolidation of mixed workloads.

 Fundamental to the architecture of Exadata is modular, shared, smart storage.
 Each Storage Server is capable of interpreting and processing data independently.
 The CPUs in the storage servers do not replace database CPUs.
 Instead, they accelerate database-intensive workloads similar to how graphics cards accelerate image-intensive workloads.
-Exadata System Software releases Exadata Storage Server's unparalleled performance without any of the bottlenecks of traditional storage.
-Automatic caching of data from disk into Exadata Smart Flash Cache & Persistent Memory Data Accelerators (a multi-level tiering of data into high-speed, low-latency storage media) enables staggering performance.
-Each storage server is accessible from every database server.
-As a result, Flash and Persistent Memory can be shared effectively across multiple database workloads.
-By automatically caching data from disk into Flash and Persistent Memory, the benefits of these technologies are available and realized by all workloads.
+Exadata System Software enables Exadata Storage Server's unparalleled performance without any of the bottlenecks of traditional storage.
+Automatic caching of data from disk into Exadata Smart Flash Cache and Exadata RDMA Memory (XRMEM) (a multi-level tiering of data into high-speed, low-latency storage media) enables staggering performance.
+Every storage server is accessible from every database server.
+As a result, flash and XRMEM can be shared effectively across multiple database workloads.
+By automatically caching data from disk into flash and XRMEM, the benefits of these technologies are available and realized by all workloads.

 Oracle Exadata is comprised of Database Servers, Storage Servers, high-speed, low-latency network fabric, Oracle Database Software, and Exadata System Software.
 Together, these five components address the need for Oracle Databases shared-everything architecture of Real Application Clusters (RAC).